-Texas Voices for Reason and Justice held their annual state-wide conference on October 12-13, 2018 in Dallas, Texas and Michael M. of The Registry Report was there to hear some great speakers, get informed, make some connections, and to report back to you, our readers.
+Texas Voices for Reason and Justice held their annual state-wide conference on October 12-13, 2018 in Dallas, Texas and I was there to hear some great speakers, get informed, make some connections, and to report back to you!

 The event was held in a very nice and spacious facility just minutes from downtown Dallas.
 It was easy to find, and had plenty of free parking.
 The front desk was manned by TVRJ volunteers who were both cheerful and very informative.
 Registration hour was a time for networking, browsing the donated silent auction items, and taking advantage of the vast array of food choices in the main hall.